site-prism/automation_helpers/README.md

 ## Verbose Documentation

-This will come in time
+This will come in time.
+Meanwhile if you check the gem code some of the methods are now beginning to get documented.
+Also check the specs